robbyriverside/agencia/docs/agencia.md

       You will be notified when it is done.
 ```

-Procedures are asynchronous; they run in  the background and notify the user with their result.
+Jobs are asynchronous; they run in  the background and notify the user with their result.
 However, they also return a message immediately, informing the user that the job has started.

-The agents in a procedure may save ephemeral facts, which are only available to the procedure.
+The agents in a job may save ephemeral facts, which are only available to the job.
 This
 is done using the scope keyword on a fact.
 Scope defaults to global, which is how we described
 facts above.
-The local scope is saved in an ephemeral context used only inside the procedure.
+The local scope is saved in an ephemeral context used only inside the job.

 ```yaml
 agents: